DiamondLightSource/cs-web-proto/README.md

 ### Development

+- [TypeScript](https://www.typescriptlang.org/) adds some type safety to JavaScript code.
 - [Create React App](https://github.com/facebook/create-react-app) - a
-  framework for starting React apps quickly.
+  framework for starting React apps quickly
 - [Jest](https://github.com/facebook/jest) is a widely-used testing framework developed by Facebook
 - [Prettier](https://github.com/prettier/prettier) is used for code formatting

-### Connection information
+## Connection information

 This application can use data that come from external sources.
 These settings will vary from machine to machine, so must, if used, be configured when one checks out the source code.